Sign in

 Wire Harness Manufacturing/Assembly Process

-The wires needed for the harness are first cut to the desired length and labeled appropriately.
-Next, the ends of the wires are stripped to expose the uninsulated conductor and fitted with any required terminals or connector housings.
-The wires and components are then assembled on the pin-board to the desired specification and then bound together.
+Initially, the wires required for the harness are cut to the appropriate lengths and labeled adequately.
+Following this, wire ends are stripped to reveal uninsulated conductors and fitted with the necessary terminals or connector housings.
+The components then undergo assembly on the pin-board as per the predetermined specifications before being bundled.

 Why Are Wire Harnesses Assembled Manually?